-There has been a change to our previously announced programme, which is that the 2015 Dr. Tom Walsh Lecture will be given by Stephen Barlow and not by John Julius Norwich, due to a scheduling conflict.
+There has been a change to our previously announced programme, which is that because of a scheduling conflict the 2015 Dr Tom Walsh Lecture will be given by Stephen Barlow, conductor of Koanga and Artistic Director of Buxton Festival, and not by John Julius Norwich.

 Maestro Barlow will be conducting Koanga at this year’s Wexford Festival Opera and his lecture will be a fascinating opportunity to hear from someone who is so intimately connected with the production.
 He is the Artistic Director of Buxton Festival and has an international opera and orchestra conducting career.
 His long association with Glyndebourne began in 1977 and he made his international debut as an opera conductor in 1989 with Vancouver Opera.
 As an opera and orchestra conductor, Maestro Barlow has worked throughout Europe, North America, Australia and South Africa.